Judge rules An Taisce cannot appeal board’s decision on quarry submissions

 In light of Circuit Court enforcement proceedings by Kildare County Council concerning the quarry, the quarry owner and operator, Ms Sharon Browne, had applied for leave to apply for substitute consent for the quarry under Section 177 of the Planning and Development Act 2000.

-An Taisce and Mr Sweetman forwarded submissions on the application but the board returned those, saying the law did not entitle it to receive or consider any submissions from the public on an application for “leave to apply” for substituted consent.
+An Taisce and Mr Sweetman forwarded submissions on the application but the board returned those, saying the law did not entitle it to receive or consider any submissions from the public on an application for “leave to apply” for substitute consent.
+Substitute consent is an alternative planning consent for certain types of development.

 The applicants challenged that interpretation in judicial review proceedings but those were dismissed by Mr Justice Eagar in his October 2017 judgment.
 Among various findings, the judge ruled that input concerning an application for leave to apply for substituted consent is limited to the developer and the planning authority.
 When leave to apply for substituted consent is granted, the actual substitute consent application itself involves “the full panoply” of participation, he said.